tatsath/FinancialDataset/docs/index.rst

-Quanturf's Datasets! - Free Financial data for building Financial models
+Financial Datasets for Algorithmic Trading
 ==========================================================================================

 This documentation contains the information about the **Free financial dataset** for thousands